-Top Tips for visiting Hever Castle and Gardens
+Top Tips for a visit to Hever Castle and Gardens

 - You can take your dogs into the gardens and grounds but they must be on a lead at all times.

 - Why not visit Chatwell House the home of Sir Winston Churchill which is only 4kms away

 - There is a great little historical English pub called King Henry VIII which is across the road from the entrance of Hever Castle & Gardens.
 It is a good spot for a drink or a bite to eat.

 - Check when the attractions are on, like the jousting, as it is such a fun experience to watch, especially with a family